 Most of us work our own pace and some of the kids help, curious, wanting to try their hand.

 Volunteers come and go, but kids, and staff, are here long term.

-Nobody here is arrogant enough to think they can do everything by themselves.
+Nobody here thinks they can do everything by themselves.